Elayne Smith

 Relationships: Adult love relationships, dating, commitment, emotional intimacy, pursue/withdraw cycles, boundaries, adult attachment styles, identifying and communicating emotional and relational needs, trust, and adult family relationships.

-Patterns of Being: High functioning/performing, overachieving, overfunctioning, perfectionism, imposter syndrome, people pleasing, pursuing, meeting needs to get needs met, limiting beliefs about self and relationships, and hustling for self-worth.
+Patterns of Being: High functioning/performing, overachieving, hyper-competence, overfunctioning, perfectionism, imposter syndrome, people pleasing, pursuing, meeting needs to get needs met, limiting beliefs about self and relationships, and hustling for self-worth.

 Cultivating Potential: Post-traumatic growth, reconnecting with your whole, authentic, and original self, solidifying identity and self-worth, intentional life design, transforming shadow drivers, healthy resilience, connecting with the body, nurturing instincts and intuition, fulfilling potential, purposeful growth, and differentiation of self (balance between connection and separateness, belonging and individuality).